RisingStack/trace-nodejs/README.md

 ## Installation and usage

+As Trace uses scoped packages, be sure to use npm version greater than 2.7.0.

 ```
 npm install --save @risingstack/trace
 ```

+*If you can't update to npm@2.7.0 for whatever reason, you can still install Trace using `npm i risingstack/trace-nodejs`.*

 After you installed Trace as a dependency, you just require it at the beginning of your main file.
 ```javascript